 A Civic Leadership Experience Rooted in Power, Policy, and Youth Participation

-Through site visits, simulations, and conversations with policy professionals, youth advocates, and movement leaders, Scholars explore urgent global challenges including climate justice, immigration, global health, and human rights.
-This program emphasizes both understanding how power works and learning how to use your voice responsibly, creatively, and effectively.
+Through site visits, simulations, and conversations with policy professionals, advocates, and movement leaders, Scholars explore urgent global challenges including climate justice, immigration, global health, and human rights.
+This program emphasizes understanding how power works and how to use your voice responsibly, creatively, and effectively.

 What You’ll Do